rdegges/rdegges-blog/articles/2014/moving-on.md

-Title: Moving On
-Date: 2014-02-03
-Tags: startups, programming, personal development
+---
+title: "Moving On"
+date: "2014-02-03"
+tags: ["startups", "programming", "personal development"]
+slug: "moving-on"
-Summary: I'm officially moving on from my startup to do something new!
-Here's my story.
+description: "I'm officially moving on from my startup to do something new!
+Here's my story."
+---

 ![Barbarian Sketch][]